A comprehensive Barcelona experience. Our tour includes skip-the-line access to park Güell, saving you precious time in avoiding the queues!

 After touring the highlights of Passeig de Gràcia, we will head to the bohemian Gràcia district to reach the amazing Park Güell.
 The park is located on a hill with spectacular views of Barcelona.
 In these gardens, Gaudi combined his peculiar style of architecture with the forms he found in nature.
 The result is a place of pure fantasy, sure to captivate your senses.

-We will follow the footsteps of the architect by entering at the EIXAMPLE.
-This district was projected by Ildefons Cerdà as an extension of the old town, for the orderly growth of the city.
-We will drive by their regular streets to reach an area composed by the modernist hidden gem, Hospital de Sant Pau, and by Gaudí’s masterpiece, La Sagrada Familia.
-No matter the images you've already seen of this basilica, your first experience in front of Gaudí's temple will leave you speechless.
+We will follow in the footsteps of the architect as we walk through Eixample.
+This district was designed by Ildefons Cerdà as an extension of the city’s historical district, as part of an orderly expansion plan for the city.
+We will drive through the streets to reach the spectacular work of Modernist art, the Hospital de Sant Pau.
+After, we will visit Gaudí’s masterpiece and perhaps the most emblematic structure of Barcelona, La Sagrada Familia.
+You may have seen some photos, but no matter what, your first experience in front of this grand basilica will leave you speechless.

 After the Barcelona Expo of 1888 many of the buildings constructed and destined for the world exposition were now empty.
 One of Barcelona’s own, Lluís Martí-Codolar, decided to donate his private animal collection which included exotic and local animals to the city.
 The town hall destined a director and a veterinary to decided where …Posted on lunes 28th agosto, 2017

 We had the honor of helping Jesse Peterkin with his engagement in Montserrat!
 He chose us as the company to tour him around Montserrat.
 We asked Jesse if he would mind dropping a few words on his engagement day.
 Here he tells us about his experience!Posted on lunes 21st agosto, 2017